by T. Austin-Sparks

 The Ministry of the Lord's People

 The whole letter is occupied with this matter of the Lord's people in ministry.
-I'm going to stop to define that, but I want you to notice this to begin with, that while the apostle has more to say about himself personally in this letter than in any other letter that he wrote, (you know more of Paul after you've read this letter than you would ever know by reading all his other letters put together; it's the most autobiographical of his writings).
-It is as though he has so much to say about himself he is saying it, in the first place, about himself as the Lord's servant.
-As the Lord's servant and in the second place he is transmitting all this to the church at Corinth.
-And in effect he is saying, "What is true of me as the Lord's servant has got to become true of you.
-Not special people amongst you, but you as a church."
+I'm going to stop to define that, but I want you to notice this to begin with, that while the apostle has more to say about himself personally in this letter than in any other letter that he wrote (you know more of Paul after you've read this letter than you would ever know by reading all his other letters put together; it's the most autobiographical of his writings) it is as though he has so much to say about himself, he is saying it, in the first place, about himself as the Lord's servant.
+As the Lord's servant!
+And in the second place he is transmitting all this to the church at Corinth.
+And in effect he is saying, "What is true of me as the Lord's servant has got to become true of you; not of special people amongst you, but you as a church."
 That is, each individual making up the church in Corinth, for this ministry is corporate ministry, it is not just individual.
 It's corporate ministry.
-And so he is speaking here about the ministry of the Church in its localities which, of course, you can at once mentally make objective and say well, a group of people.
-No; you, me.
+And so he is speaking here about the ministry of the Church in its localities which, of course, you can at once mentally make objective and say: well, a group of people.
+No. You, me.
 This applies as much to us as to the whole Church.
 It comes down to the individual.

 There cannot be a church without the individual.
 It demands all the individuals to make up the Body - the members to make up the Body.
-So, I must underline this, that you'll get very clear that what is here about ministry is shown by this letter to apply not only to Paul, though to him in the first place, but to every member of the church at Corinth and that means to every member of the Church down through the ages into this very hall tonight.
+So, I must underline this, so that you'll get very clear that what is here about ministry is shown by this letter to apply not only to Paul (though to him in the first place) but to every member of the church at Corinth and that means to every member of the Church down through the ages into this very hall tonight.

 It's the ministry that is before us.
 Well, first of all, what is the ministry?